 Use the vertical direction keys to change the currently selected item.
-The selected item is highlighted by inverting the displayed characters.
-By pressing the middle key "enter", the settings can by modified or the dialog box can be closed (see the selection shown in Fig. 9).
+The selected item is highlighted by inverting the colors of the displayed characters.
+By pressing the middle key "enter", the settings can by modified or the dialog box can be closed (see the selection shown in Fig. 13).